 The letters PLC, in electronic control and automation realms, are an abbreviation and stand for,

 These little beasties are basically a computer.
 Even the smallest PLC has a microprocessor, that qualifies it as a computer.

-Yes a computer, but not in the generally accepted (home PC) form, they are what you would term as an industrial computer.
-Built to withstand very harsh environments.
+Yes a computer, but not in the generally accepted home PC form, they are what you would term as an industrial computer.
+Built to withstand very harsh environments, they run a single program.
 Find out what makes a PLC tick and how they work.

 (Perhaps worth a mention that in the business sense, the same abbreviation stands for Public Limited Company, but that's not what we're talking about here of course!)

 Their appearance (of the smaller ones at least) is rather nondescript as most look like a smallish box with rows of screws on top and bottom.
 This is because they are manufactured to withstand harsh environments and be very reliable performing its programmed task (or tasks).

 They don't have a mouse, keyboard or even a screen, they don't even talk the same language as a PC.
 Of course ultimately all computers use binary when running a program, but saying language I'm referring to programming, this is how humans program them to perform a task or tasks.

 The outputs (real world switches) are switched on and off according to the program, which in turn can be effected by the input (real world signals) conditions.
 This is basically how PLC''s can perform automated operations and tasks without human intervention.

 Incidentally if your interest is of a level to want fault find or to write programs with them.
 Have a look at our PLC tutorial page or register yourself for our Programmable Logic Controller "Programming From the Start" self teach course that's in the making with the form on the bottom of the page here